Roman Bilinski

-Roman Henio Piers Bilinski (born 4 March 2004) is a Polish and British racing driver who last competed in the FIA Formula 3 Championship for Rodin Motorsport.
+Roman Henio Piers Bilinski (born 4 March 2004) is a Polish and British racing driver who competes in the FIA Formula 2 Championship with DAMS Lucas Oil.

-Bilinski is the 2024 Formula Regional Oceania Championship winner, recently competing in the Formula Regional European Championship with Trident.
-He previously raced in the F4 British Championship and won races in the GB3 Championship.
+Bilinski is the 2024 Formula Regional Oceania Championship winner, previously competing in the FIA Formula 3 Championship for Rodin Motorsport.
+He previously raced in the F4 British Championship and won races in the GB3 Championship, before competing in the Formula Regional European Championship with Trident for three years.

 Career

 Ginetta Junior Championship

 Bilinski's racing career started in 2018, when he raced in the Winter Series of the Ginetta Junior Championship.
 He then competed in the first seven rounds of the 2019 season with Alastair Rushforth Motorsport.
 His first victory and pole position would come at the first race at Donington Park.

 F4 British Championship

 2020

 In 2020, Bilinski made his single-seater debut in the F4 British Championship, partnering Alex Connor and Frederick Lubin at the TRS Arden Junior Team.
 His first podium came at Oulton Park.

 Bilinski went on to finish two more races in third position and finished eighth in the championship at the end of the year.